Skip to Content

 Formed, Fired, and Adorned: Islamic Ceramic Art

 In the medieval Islamic world, clay-based ceramics were widespread.
 Besides oil lamps, cups, flasks, bowls, and other drinking and dining vessels, ceramic was used to make wall revetments and architectural elements such as muqarnas (stalactite niches).
-These many ceramic objects include decorative elements such as vegetal and animal motifs, inscriptions in Arabic and other Islamic languages, and luster glaze or enameling.
+These many ceramic objects include decorations such as vegetal and animal motifs, inscriptions in Arabic and other Islamic languages, and luster glaze or enameling.
 Their pigments sometimes tend toward olive green in emulation of expensive Chinese celadon porcelains that include depictions of fish (yu)—a Chinese homophone for, and symbol of, wealth and abundance.

 Architectural Revetment Tile with Rabbit Motif